Collapsibility of CAT(0) spaces: Basic notions

 All of the metric spaces we consider here are \emph{compact, connected length spaces}.
 For a more detailed introduction, we refer the reader to the textbook by Burago--Burago--Ivanov~\cite{BuragoBuragoIvanov}.

-Given two points $a,b$ in a length space $X$, we denote by $|ab|$ the \emph{distance} between $a$ and $b$, which is also the infimum (and by compactness, the minimum) of the lengths of all curves from $a$ and $b$.
-Rectifiable curves realizing the distance $|ab|$ and connecting $a$ with $b$ are the \emph{(geodesic) segments} of $X$.
+Given two points $a,b$ in a length space $X$, we denote by $|ab|$ the \emph{distance} between $a$ and $b$, which is also the infimum (and by compactness, the minimum) of the lengths of all curves from $a$ to $b$.
+Rectifiable curves that connect $a$ with $b$ and realize the distance $|ab|$ are \emph{(geodesic) segments} of $X$.
 A \emph{geodesic} from $a$ to $b$ is a curve $\gamma$ from $a$ to $b$ which is locally a segment.
 A \emph{geodesic triangle} in $X$ is given by three vertices $a,b,c$ connected by segments $[a,b],[b,c]$ and $[a,c]$.